Shadrock/Mali-health-map/README.md

 ## Next Steps
 Congratulations, you've built an interactive map that can be used to identify health sites in Mali.
 What could you do to improve this map?
-Perhaps you want to create buttons to only show certain health sites ([this tutorial would be a good starting point for that](http://duspviz.mit.edu/web-map-workshop/leaflet-javascript-interactions/)), change the icons, or add other forms of interactivity.
+Perhaps you want to create buttons to only show certain health sites ([this tutorial would be a good starting point for that](http://duspviz.mit.edu/web-map-workshop/leaflet-javascript-interactions/)) or using [panel layers](https://labs.easyblog.it/maps/leaflet-panel-layers/) to add functionality to your legend, change the icons, or add other forms of interactivity.
 There are no rules for the changes you can make, but be sure you explain or justify your changes in the narrative section of the web page.